-In 2010, Parliament passed reason it should be different in Trinidad and Tobago.
-The Energy Chamber is legislation creating a tax allowance already running a company certification system on behalf of the industry, that provides a 150% tax credit called Safe to Work, where we already have over 500 certified companies.
+In most countries, these sort of industry certifications are run by trade associations and there is no reason it should be different in Trinidad and Tobago.
+The Energy Chamber is already running a company certification system on behalf of the industry, called Safe to Work, where we already have over 500 certified companies.